summitllc/git_school/yearbook.md

 # Git School Yearbook
-Please add your name to this file if you have completed this course.
+Please add your name (and preferred programming language) to this file if you have completed this course.

 ## Authors
+**Thomas Gardner**: Original author of this course.
-**Tyler Whitaker**: I helped write this course.
+**Tyler Whitaker**: I added some additional content to this course.
 My preferred programming language is python. 🐍

 ## Students